BlogSexstories69 Alternatives — Where the Fiction Has Moved

 For contemporary reading and regular browsing, the modern alternatives have pulled ahead.
 For deep archive work, the old sites still matter.

-Where specific subgenres have migrated
+Where have specific erotica subgenres migrated?

 Different subgenres have moved to different places over the last few years: